-One of the most frightening statistics in all of medicine is that “medical errors” are the third-leading cause of death in the U.S., exceeding even accidental deaths.
+One of the most frightening statistics in all of the medicine is that “medical errors” are the third-leading cause of death in the U.S., exceeding even accidental deaths.
 This is the conclusion of a study led by the Johns Hopkins School of Medicine, perhaps the nation’s premier medical school.
 This distressing figure does not even include non-fatal harm.
 With these statistics, it is important to find an experienced Shelton Malpractice Lawyers to stand by your side.

 Over the years, a great many of our medical malpractice clients have hailed from various neighborhoods in Shelton, CT including Huntington, White Hills, Coram Gardens, and Booth Hill Road.
 This is unsurprising, of course, since we maintain an office on Corporate Drive.
 They all needed someone to fight for them against a stubborn and recalcitrant medical establishment.